projectpier/projectpier/readme.txt

 ProjectPier is an Open Source project management and collaboration tool that you can install on your own server.
 It is released under the terms of the Honest Public License - HPL (see license.txt for details).
-It is built upon the source code of the activeCollab software version 0.7.1 which is also licensed under the HPL

 : http://www.projectpier.org